-Nearly three out of every four adults over age 50 use some kind of alternative medicine, such as acupuncture and herbal medicine, according to a new study.
+According to a new study, nearly three out of every four adults over age 50 use some alternative medicine, such as acupuncture and herbal medicine.

 There are many different kinds of holistic medicines available today for the elderly.
 The most unique and ancient of the holistic treatments is cupping for the elderly.

-The ancient art of applying suction cups to the body was traditionally performed in China and other countries and is now available from acupuncturists, and some chiropractors and massage therapists.
+The ancient art of applying suction cups to the body was traditionally performed in China and other countries and is now available by acupuncturists, some chiropractors, and massage therapists.

-In the traditional method, called fire cupping, a ball of burning cotton is briefly placed inside a glass cup to heat the air inside, which then creates a partial vacuum as it cools.
+In the traditional method of fire cupping, a ball of burning cotton is briefly placed inside a glass cup to heat the air, creating a partial vacuum as it cools.
 Newer-style plastic or silicone cups have valves that attach to hand pumps used to create suction.
-Elderly people have always liked this as a pain relief method even though there is little scientific evidence to back up its validity.
+Elderly people have always liked this as a pain relief method, even though there is little scientific evidence to back up its validity.

-There are other forms of holistic medicine then just cupping.
+There are other forms of holistic medicine than just cupping.
 Another source of Eastern medicine for the elderly is the use of herbs and nutritional supplements.
-For example, we know that as we age our hearts become weaker and often require a boost from some form of medication for high blood pressure, heart disease, etc. An alternative to these prescribed medications for the elderly could be the use of omega 3 capsules (fish oil), known to not only aid in the lowering of blood pressure, but also helping build a strong heart and vascular system.
+For example, we know that as we age, our hearts become weaker and often require a boost from some form of medication for high blood pressure, heart disease, etc. An alternative to these prescribed medications for the elderly could be the use of omega-three capsules (fish oil), which aid in lowering blood pressure and help build a strong heart and vascular system.